iotifiedBigYus/mustapekka/diary.md

 ## Sam, 16.5.24

 Less is more.
 Made the horizontal umbrella movement linear and the jump height the same height each jump.
 I also made the jump only two blocks high.
 The couch is still buggy.

+## Sam, 18.5.24

+Cleaned up the code somewhat.
+Have been trying to get pushing to work.
+I could make the player the only accelerating thing in the game, but it feels restricting, so I'm making every actor push the same way.
+I'm wondering if the game should be more about moving stuff around than moving oneself.

+At some point my warning bells went off, but I was too stubborn.
+A universal pushing mechanic turned out to be a technical rabbit hole into which I dug myself deeper and deeper.
+I got myself out in the end but not without a fight with my inner perfectionist.
+The pushing of sofas now work without any noticeable bugs (limited testing) but you can only move one thing at a time.
+Pushing two sofas stops the player movement.

+I did do some sprites of the character pushing things to the side, but I don't think they'll be used.